California Institute of Technology: Campus

 Caltech's 124 acre primary campus is located in Pasadena, California, approximately 11 mi northeast of downtown Los Angeles.
 It is within walking distance of Old Town Pasadena and the Pasadena Playhouse District and therefore the two locations are frequent getaways for Caltech students.

 In 1917 Hale hired architect Bertram Goodhue to produce a master plan for the 22 acre campus.
 Goodhue conceived the overall layout of the campus and designed the physics building, Dabney Hall, and several other structures, in which he sought to be consistent with the local climate, the character of the school, and Hale's educational philosophy.
 Goodhue's designs for Caltech were also influenced by the traditional Spanish mission architecture of Southern California.

-During the 1960s, Caltech underwent considerable expansion, in part due to the philanthropy of alumnus Arnold O. Beckman.
+During the 1960s, Caltech underwent considerable expansion, in part due to the philanthropy of alumnus and professor Arnold O. Beckman.
 In 1953, Beckman was asked to join the Caltech Board of Trustees.
 In 1964, he became its chairman.
-Over the next few years, as Caltech's president emeritus David Baltimore describes it, Arnold Beckman and his wife Mabel "shaped the destiny of Caltech".
+Over the next few years, as Caltech's president emeritus David Baltimore described it, Arnold Beckman and his wife Mabel "shaped the destiny of Caltech."

 In 1971 a magnitude-6.6 earthquake in San Fernando caused some damage to the Caltech campus.
 Engineers who evaluated the damage found that two historic buildings dating from the early days of the Institute—Throop Hall and the Goodhue-designed Culbertson Auditorium—had cracked.

 New additions to the campus include the Cahill Center for Astronomy and Astrophysics and the Walter and Leonore Annenberg Center for Information Science and Technology, which opened in 2009, and the Warren and Katherine Schlinger Laboratory for Chemistry and Chemical Engineering followed in March 2010.
 The institute also concluded an upgrading of the South Houses in 2006.
 In late 2010, Caltech completed a 1.3 MW solar array projected to produce approximately 1.6 GWh in 2011.